An underwater shot of young mangrove seedlings

 This funding will support TNC and our partners to expand coastal restoration across 12,400 hectares of carbon rich wetlands including mangroves and saltmarsh habitats, located 50 km north of Adelaide within the Adelaide International Bird Sanctuary.

-Partners include Kaurna as the traditional owners, the South Australian Department for Environment and Water, Adelaide Plains Council, Flinders University, The University of Adelaide, Birds SA, BirdLife Australia, and the Northern and Yorke Landscape Board.
+Partners include Kaurna as the traditional owners, the South Australian Department for Environment and Water, Adelaide Plains Council, Flinders University, The University of Adelaide, Birds SA, BirdLife Australia, the Northern and Yorke Landscape Board and Green Adelaide.

 Blue carbon is a critical strategy